OmniBrowser GuideBook

 # 4.3 Paga

-Choose the Paga Page to show the PAGA plot.
-PAGA plot shows the connectivity between clusters, and each node represents a cell group, differentiated by their colors, with node size indicating the number of cells, the width of edges reflecting connectivity between groups.
+Choose the PAGA tab to show the PAGA plot.
+PAGA graph in PAGA tab shows the connectivity between clusters, and each node represents a cell group, differentiated by their color, with node size indicating the number of cells, the width of edges reflecting connectivity between groups.

-Filter groups: groups can be filtered via clicking on the legend button on the right.
+Filter groups: groups can be filtered via the legend on the right.

 Min connectivity threshold: connectivity threshold can be adjusted to show a different level of connectivity.

-Expression:Cell cluster nodes on the PAGA plot can be colored by the gene expression via the Search button.
+PAGA plot can also be colored by gene expression level via the Search button.

 # 4.4 Differential Expression

-Differential Expression Page facilitates to explore the gene expression difference between cell groups and subgroups.
-Box Plot, Violin Plot, Heatmap and Bubble Plot are available on this page.
+Differential Expression page facilitates to explore the gene expression difference between cell groups and subgroups.
+Box plot, violin plot, heatmap and bubble plot visualizations are available on this page.

 # 4.4.1 Box Plot